pnemrow/SDC-Behavioral-Cloning/readme.md

-##CarND-Behavioral-Cloning
+#CarND Behavioral Cloning Project

 ## Data

 Initially, I collected over 50,000 images using the simulator's recording feature.
 I drove 4 times around the center of the first track, and an additional two times creating "recovery" images to help the car recover from the side of the road.
 I also did this with the second track.
 After recording all of this, I looked through the csv that had recorded my steering angles, and found that the angles either had a zero value or a sharp angle.
 In my inital model training, the car made a sharp turn off the left side of the track.
 I realized that I would need to improve my data significantly, or else it would be a garbage-in garbage-out scenario.
 Although I looked at different input options with a toggle (ie. Wii remote) to create smooth steering angles, I found that Udacity had released its own data set with only about 8,000 center frames and corresponding left and right frames for track one.

-To prepare the Udacity dataset for processing and training my model, I resized and cropped the images, converted the color channels from RGB to HSV and only kept the S (Saturation) channel, and normalize the pixel values between -.5 and .5.
+To prepare the [Udacity dataset](https://d17h27t6h515a5.cloudfront.net/topher/2016/December/584f6edd_data/data.zip) for processing and training my model, I resized and cropped the images, converted the color channels from RGB to HSV and only kept the S (Saturation) channel, and normalize the pixel values between -.5 and .5.
 I resized the image to decrease the amount of data that the nueral network would need to process.
-I cropped the image to reduce irrelavent noise (trees, mountains, clouds, etc.) from the top third of the and focus my model on just the road, with the added benefit of further reducing the amount of data to process.
-I change the RGB channels to HSV, and keep only the S channel (saturation) to essentially remove the effect of brightness (shadows, road color, etc) in the image.
+I cropped the image to reduce irrelavent noise (trees, mountains, clouds, etc.) from the top third of the image to focus my model on just the road, with the added benefit of further reducing the amount of data to process.
+I changed the RGB channels to HSV, and keep only the S channel (saturation) to essentially remove the effect of brightness (shadows, road color, etc) in the image.
 Decreasing 3 channels to 1 for each pixels also cuts down the amount of data to be processed by two-thirds.
 Finally, I normalize the pixel values between values of -.5 and .5 to remove extremes in the data, which can cause accuracy issues in calculations.

 By doing this we end up with an image transformation that looks like the following:

-*image_caption*
+*Image Preprocessing Before and After*

 <img src="assets/raw_sample.png" width="425"/> <img src="assets/preprocessed_sample.png" width="425"/>